Small vs. Large Accounting Firms: Which One to Hire?

 Large accounting firms

-Large accounting firms are composed of the Big 4 and other well-known national and international entities.
-Their typical clients include multinational corporations, large companies, large banks, and high net worth individuals.
+Large CPA firms are composed of the Big 4 and other well-known national and international entities.
+Their typical clients include multinational corporations, large companies, large banks, and high-net-worth individuals.
+Here's what you can expect by working with large accounting firms.

 Given their long years of experience, they have more expertise and resources than their smaller counterparts.
-They’re also the top choice of the best accounting talents, thanks to the quality of training, experience, and compensation they provide.
+They’re also the top choice of the top certified public accountants (CPAs), thanks to the quality of training, experience, and compensation they provide.
 You have a higher chance of receiving the best advice and service if you choose to work with a large firm.

-However, their services also come with a high price tag that ranges from around $300 to $1,200 per hour.
+However, their services also come with a high price tag.
 Working with them may not be a feasible option if you have a limited budget.

 Work with D&V Philippines

-Is working with a large accounting firm not an option for you?
-Work with D&V Philippines instead.
-We offer personalized service to every client.
-Part of our onboarding process is the discovery call where we discuss your business needs and expectations, your processes, and how we can streamline your accounting using cloud technology.
+Part of our onboarding process is a discovery call where we have an extensive discussion about your business needs and expectations, your processes, and how we can streamline your accounting using cloud technology.

-We also make sure to provide our accountants with a better work-life balance because we believe that they can provide the best client experience if they are also happy at work.
+We also provide our accountants with a work-life balance because we believe they can provide the best client experience if they are happy at work.

 START YOUR ACCOUNTING OUTSOURCING JOURNEY WITH US.